The Mummy (franchise)

-The Mummy is an action adventure horror film media franchise based on films by Universal Pictures about a mummified ancient Egyptian priest who is accidentally resurrected, bringing with him a powerful curse, and the ensuing efforts of heroic archaeologists to stop him.
+The Mummy is a media franchise based on films by Universal Pictures about a mummified ancient Egyptian priest who is accidentally resurrected, bringing with him a powerful curse, and the ensuing efforts of heroic archaeologists to stop him.
 The franchise was created by Nina Wilcox Putnam and Richard Schayer.

-Universal

 Original series (1932–1955)

-The original series of films consisted of six installments, which starred iconic horror actors such as Boris Karloff (only in the original one, as Imhotep); Tom Tyler and Lon Chaney Jr. as Kharis; and lastly Eddie Parker, who played Klaris, a cousin of Kharis.
+The original series of films consists of six installments, which star iconic horror actors such as Boris Karloff (only in the original one, as Imhotep); and both Tom Tyler and Lon Chaney Jr. as Kharis.
 The series of films is part of the larger Universal Classic Monsters series.

 The Mummy (1932)

 When archaeologists awaken the tomb of the mummy Imhotep, he sets out to find the reincarnation of his long-lost love.

 The Mummy's Hand (1940)

 Steve Banning and his assistant Babe Jenson, who are being watched by spies, decide to fund an expedition.
-A magician and his beautiful daughter join the expedition, but when they awaken the tomb of the mummy Kharis, they don’t know whether they’re going to survive the expedition.
+A magician and his beautiful daughter join the expedition, but when they awaken the tomb of the mummy Kharis, they don't know whether they're going to survive the expedition.